Please feel free to comment on my review.

 Polly James guest stars as Jane Hampden, the village school teacher.
 She doesn’t like what goes on with the war games in the village and soon helps the Doctor in finding a way to stop the Malus’ evil.

-Denis Lill guest stars as Sir George Hutchinson.
-Sir George is in charge of the war games and is determined to see them carry on.
+Denis Lill (who was also in ‘Image of the Fendahl’) guest stars as Sir George Hutchinson.
+Sir George is in charge of the war games and he’s determined to see them continue.
 He’s under the influence of the Malus and becomes its servant.

 Keith Jayne guest stars as Will Chandler, a boy taken from 1643 and put into 1984.
 He meets the Doctor and helps to stop the Malus.
 I don’t know how Will would have worked if he became a companion.